juanmadev5/juanmadev5/README.md

 ## Proyects 📘

-#### Mini Proyects 🚀
+#### CodeCollection 🚀
-Repository where I publish little projects in different programming languages and some algorithms that could be useful.
+Repository where I publish code in different programming languages that could be useful for learn or solve a problem.

-Go to the repo -> [Here](https://github.com/juanmadev5/Mini-Proyects)
+Go to the repo -> [Here](https://github.com/juanmadev5/CodeCollection)

 #### Web
 - 🧔 [Me](https://github.com/juanmadev5/me)